Pups For Sale | Puppy Availability

 About Our Coton Pups

-Our Cotons are all house dogs, and we spend a great deal of time with each pup to make sure it becomes very well socialized and used to human touch and smell.
+Our Cotons are all house dogs that are raised in our homes or our friends home.
+A great deal of time is spent with each pup to make sure it becomes very well socialized and used to human touch and smell.
 Our hope is that by the time the pups are ready to go home (to their new homes) that they will be well adjusted and ready to bond.
 We also are very careful to only breed dogs that have passed all health tests, and have really good temperaments, and beauty.
 We really love our Cotons and want to place them in loving homes.
 They are great companion buddy dogs that thrive on attention and companionship.

 Our Health Guarantees

-We offer a 2 year health guarantee that covers any hereditary or genetic problems (we will mail you a copy with the details), as well as a money back guarantee that you will receive your pup in a healthy condition.
+We offer a 3 year health guarantee that covers serious hereditary or genetic problems (we can mail you a copy with the details), as well as a money back guarantee that you will receive your pup in a healthy condition.
 We also offer follow-up mentoring / assistance for the life of the dog.
 All pups are dewormed and come with appropriate vaccinations, vet records and vet checks.
-We also have a sales agreement covering our health guarantees, etc. that we will provide you
+We also have a sales agreement covering our health guarantees, etc. that we will provide you.

 How We Will Keep You Updated on Your New Pup

 We know you will want and need pictures, videos, and progress reports on how your pup is doing until you pick it up.
-For this reason we will maintain a Shutterfly webpage (for you) showing regular pictures, updates, etc. on your pup, along with lots of information and links on puppy care.
-Also, we can often send or email you copies of Shutterfly webpages that we have done for previous litters from the same parents, so you can get an idea about how your puppy is likely to look and act as he/she grows up.
+For this reason we will periodically provide pictures, updates, etc. on your pup, along with lots of information and links on puppy care.
+Also, we can sometimes send or email you pictures of previous litters from the same parents, so you can get an idea about how your puppy is likely to look and act as he/she grows up.

 The Parents of Our Pups Also Receive Health Checks

 We are very careful to only breed dogs that have passed health tests.
-All our foundation breeding dogs have passed CERF eye tests, and OFA tests for heart, and patella, as well as routine vet checks, and vaccinations.
-Our breeding stock has also been DNA tested.
+All our foundation breeding dogs have passed Canine Eye Registry Foundation (CERF) eye tests, and Orthopedic Foundation of America (OFA) tests for heart, as well as routine vet checks, and vaccinations.
 Our health certificates are available for your review.

 Cost